omegaml/omegaml/docs/source/guide/integration/gitlab.rst

 -----------------

-Once the image is ready it can be deployed to kubernetes using kubectl (this is as with any kubernetes cluster, i.e. not specific to omega|ml):
+Once the image is ready it can be deployed to kubernetes using kubectl (this is as with any kubernetes cluster, i.e. not specific to omega-ml):

 .. code:: bash